Pritesh-2007/ISPPROA1/README.md

-this is basic student registration sytem bult using hr=tml css and venilla JS
+this is basic student registration sytem bult using html css and venilla JS